mgmolisani/Final-Project-App-Client/README.md

 Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.

-To add Flow to a Create React App project, follow these steps:
+To add Flow to a Create React App project, followUserButton these steps:

 1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
 2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.